timruiterkamp/web-app-from-scratch-18-19/README.md

 ## What design patterns and best practices did I use

+- Functional programming
+- Module based developing

-> Will be added when there is more content
+> Will be adding more over the weeks.

 ## What do I want to add to the project?